-Project Overview Dulles Cor ridor Metroi rail Project - Phase 2 Project Mode (Rail, Bus, BRT, multimode) Rail Project Phase (Preliminary Engineering, Design and Design and Construction Design, Construction, or Start-up) Project Delivery Method (Design/Build, Design/Bui ld Design/Build/Operate/Maintain, CMGG, etc.) 1 Project Plans Version Review By FTA Status Safety and Security Management Plan February 2017 Approved on August 8, 2017 MWAA submitted a revised SSMP on February 25, 2016 and PMOC provided comments to the FTA on March 28, 2016.
+Project Overview Dulles Corridor Metrorail Project - Phase 2 Project Mode (Rail, Bus, BRT, multimode) Rail Project Phase (Preliminary Engineering, Design, Construction, or Start-up) Design and Construction Project Delivery Method (Design/Build, Design/Build/Operate/Maintain, CMGG, etc.) Design/Build

+Project Plans Version Review By FTA Status Safety and Security Management Plan February 2017 Approved on August 8, 2017 MWAA submitted a revised SSMP on February 25, 2016 and PMOC provided comments to the FTA on March 28, 2016.
 MWAA's email of April 13, 2016 stated they had no comments on the revised SSMP.
 FTA accepted the Plan with comments on June 15, 2016.
 The 2017 update was submitted on April 12, 2017 and PMOC recommended FTA approval on April 27, 2017.
 PMOC provided additional comments on June 1, 2017, requesting the FWSO be added to the Plan.
 The issue regarding the FWSO has been resolved and FTA's letter of August 8, 2017 approved the revised plan.
 Safety and Security Certification Plan MWAA has adopted their contractors' SSCPs as the guiding certification documents.
 MWAA Accepted "CRC's SSCP on October 10, 2014.
 MWAA accepted as noted HPCC's SSCP on February 20, 2015.
 The SSCP was resubmitted on May 28, 2015, and returned "Accepted as Noted" on July 2, 2015.
-HPCC resubmitted the Safety and Security Certification Plan returned "Accepted as Noted" on July 2, 2015. "accepted as noted" on November 11, 2015.
+HPCC resubmitted the SCPP on October 8, 2015 and MWAA "accepted as noted" on November 11, 2015.
 The SSCP was resubmitted on December 9, 2015 and accepted by MWAA on December 21, 2015.

-System Safety Program Plan January 2013 WMATA's 2014 SSPP is effective January 2014 and approved by TOC on April 25, 2014.
+Project Plans Version Review By FTA Status System Safety Program Plan January 2013 WMATA's 2014 SSPP is effective January 2014 and approved by TOC on April 25, 2014.
 System Security Plan or Security and Emergency Preparedness Plan (SEPP) 3/2012 N/A WMATA submitted a revised SEPP to TOC in March 2012, which the TOC approved on April 23, 2012.
 Construction Safety and Security Plan (CSSP) CRC's CSSP was accepted on December 13, 2013.
 The CSSP procedures were submitted on June 4, 2014 for information.
 CRC's CSSP was resubmitted in January 2015 and accepted on February 5, 2015.
 ACMC's CSSP was Accepted as Noted on December 23, 2014.
 HPCC's CSSP, Rev.1, was accepted by MWAA on December15, 2014.
 The Procedures were accepted on March 5, 2015.

 Safety and Security Authority Y/N Notes/Status Is the grantee subject to 49 CFR Part 659 State Safety Oversight requirements?
-Y Tri-State Oversight Committee (TOC) Has the State designated an oversight agency as per Part 659.9?
-Y Tri-State Oversight Committee (TOC) Has the oversight agency reviewed and approved the grantee's SSPP as per 659.17?
+Y Washington Metrorail Safety Commission (WMSC) Has the State designated an oversight agency as per Part 659.9?
+Y Washington Metrorail Safety Commission (WMSC) Has the oversight agency reviewed and approved the grantee's SSPP as per 659.17?
 Y WMATA's 2018 SSPP was approved by the FWSO on June 22, 2018.
 Has the oversight agency reviewed and approved the grantee's Security Plan or SEPP as per Part 659.21?
 Y WMATA SEPP approved on April 23, 2012.
 Did the oversight agency participate in the last Quarterly Program Review Meeting?
-Y TOC and/or its contractor (TRA) routinely attend the quarterly meetings, including the most recent on December 3, 2018.
-Has the grantee submitted its safety certification plan to the oversight agency?
+Y WMSC routinely attend the quarterly meetings, including the most recent on March 18, 2018.

+Safety and Security Authority Y/N Notes/Status Has the grantee submitted its safety certification plan to the oversight agency?
 Y Has the grantee implemented security directives issues by the Department Homeland Security, Transportation Security Administration?
 Y WMATA will be operator.
 TSA representatives participate in the monthly SCWG meetings.